ddyjis/CMT212/Report.md

 pp.pprint(vaccine_count)
 ```

-It is found that 165 countries had their child mortality 'Granger-caused' by various kinds of vaccine.
-Among the 20 vaccines, BCG, DTP3, HepB3, MCV1, Pol3 and TT2Plus 'Granger-caused' changes in child mortality rates in more than 10 countries.
+It is found that <u>165 countries</u> had their child mortality 'Granger-caused' by various kinds of vaccine.
+Among the 20 vaccines, <u>BCG, DTP3, HepB3, MCV1, Pol3 and TT2Plus</u> 'Granger-caused' changes in child mortality rates in more than 10 countries.
 This suggests these vaccine could be the factor that improves child survival rates.

 It should be reminded that vaccine could be a factor that reduce child mortality.
 There could be other factors that improves child survival or factors that affects both vaccine coverage and children health.

 ### Things to Determine Before Visualisation